 Match patterns with plain colours

-Patterns are a great way to add interest to your space.
+Once you have an idea of a colour scheme, patterns are a great way to add interest to your space.
 And just like the floral Roman blind pictured above, curtains can also bring a pattern into your room if they are paired with a plain coloured blind.
 The key is to choose a dominant colour from the pattern and match that to the plain coloured fabric.
-This can be more obvious like the mustard curtain or can be a more subtle touch like how the detail in the curtains pictured here softly match the darker blind fabric.
+This can be more obvious, like the mustard curtain, or can be a more subtle touch like how the detail in the curtains pictured here softly match the darker blind fabric.

 Some patterns can work together